mattwidmann/metalsmith-copy/README.md

 - `move` is boolean value indicating files should be *moved* instead of copied.

-- `force` is a boolean value that defaults to false, but you can pass in true to force overwriting of destination files
+- `force` is a boolean value that will force overwriting destination files.
+By default, this is false and overwrites will generate errors.

 ## Use Cases